 One physician has the responsibility of performing the primary and secondary survey.
 This practitioner stands on the right side of the patient near the head and calls out physical findings loudly so that the recorder and team leader can here the results.
 It is important for this physician to perform the entire exam so that no areas are missed.
 After their exam is completed he or she should document the exam in the admission note.

-The airway team consists of one or two practitioners that are only concerned with airway maintenance during the resuscitation.
-This is usually a anesthesia or emergency medicine resident and/or attending.
-Nurse anesthetists and rarely critical care surgeons can also fill the role.
+The airway team consists of one or two practitioners that are primarily concerned with airway maintenance during the resuscitation.
+This is usually an emergency medicine resident and/or attending.
+Anesthesia, CRNAs and rarely critical care surgeons can also fill the role.
 The team also includes a respiratory therapist.
 The airway team prepares and maintains all of the equipment necessary for managing an emergent airway.
-The team assesses the airway along with the primary physician and provides adjuncts such as oxygen as needed.
-If intubation is needed the airway team temporarily takes over command from the team leader to gives orders for medications and intubation maneuvers.
-In patients who do not need intubation, the airway team has a role of talking to the patient, relieving fears, answering questions, and obtaining personal information such as the medical history.
+The team assesses the airway along with the primary trauma team member and provides adjuncts such as oxygen as needed.
+If intubation is needed the airway team temporarily takes over command from the trauma team leader to give orders for medications and intubation maneuvers.
+In patients who do not need intubation, the airway team has a role of talking to the patient, relieving fears, answering questions, maintain a therapeutic relationship with the patient and obtaining personal information such as the medical history.

 One or two trauma nurses are positioned next to the patient on either side.
 The initial responsibilities of the nurses include initiating ECG, oximetry, and blood pressure monitoring.
 Intravenous access is quickly assessed and inadequate or missing IV’s are converted to large bore free flowing lines.
 All clothes are removed and placed into a bag and valuables are collected and catalogued.
 The trauma nurse is responsible for hanging fluids and setting rates as determined by the team leader.
 They have the responsibility of checking blood and assuring that it is administered properly.
 They may assist in blood draws and administer medications such as tetanus prophylaxis and antibiotics.
 Experienced trauma nurses seldom need much direction, and are adept at anticipating tasks and accomplishing them with a high skill level.